hughbris/grav-plugin-sasher/README.md

 You can override or supplement any styles in [the CSS provided](css/sash-ribbon.css):

 * **in the theme** by creating a stylesheet file named `sasher-custom.css` in the `css` folder of your theme (so `user/themes/<themename>/css/sasher-custom.css`);
+* **in the site config**  by providing a stylesheet named `custom.css` in `config/plugins/sasher` folder in your user folder (so `user/config/plugins/sasher/custom.css`).
 * **for the environment** by supplying a stylesheet named `custom.css` in a `config/plugins/sasher` folder in your environment configuration folder (so `user/env/<env.domain>/config/plugins/sasher/custom.css`).

-You can supply either or both of these stylesheets.
-If you specify style declarations of equivalent precedence in the environment CSS file, they will override any provided in the theme (or provided with the plugin) according to [CSS cascading rules](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade).
+You can supply any or all of these stylesheets.
+If you specify style declarations of equivalent precedence in the environment CSS file, they will override any provided in config, the theme, or provided with the plugin, according to [CSS cascading rules](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade).

 ## Usage